Allen-Synthesis/EuroPi/software/contrib/menu.md

-# menu
+# Menu

-author: Matthew Jaskula

-date: 2022/02/15

-labels: utility

 A Menu which allows the user to select and execute one of the scripts available to this EuroPi.
-The menu will includes the contents of the contrib directory as well as the calibrate script.
-In addition, handlers are added that allow the user to exit the running script by rebooting the board back to this menu.
-The exiting of a running program is achieved with the a 'hold one button and tap the other' action.
-This will work with either button first.
+The menu will include the ``EuroPiScripts`` included in the ``EUROPI_SCRIPT_CLASSES`` List.
+Button press handlers are added that allow the user to exit the script and return to the menu by holding both buttons down for a short period of time.
+If the module is restarted while a script is running it will boot right back into that same script.

 In the menu: